DataFire/Integrations/integrations/generated/amazonaws_lightsail/README.md

 * LoadBalancerTlsCertificateDomainStatus `string` (values: PENDING_VALIDATION, FAILED, SUCCESS)

 ### LoadBalancerTlsCertificateDomainValidationOption
-* LoadBalancerTlsCertificateDomainValidationOption `object`: Contains information about the domain names on a TLS/SSL certificate that you will use to validate domain ownership.
+* LoadBalancerTlsCertificateDomainValidationOption `object`: Contains information about the domain names on an SSL/TLS certificate that you will use to validate domain ownership.
   * domainName [DomainName](#domainname)
   * validationStatus [LoadBalancerTlsCertificateDomainStatus](#loadbalancertlscertificatedomainstatus)